 Overview of Connection Strings and Permissions

-To run SQL Server unit tests, you must connect to a database server by using one or two specific connection strings.
+To run database unit tests, you must connect to a database server by using one or two specific connection strings.
 Each connection string represents an account that has the specific permissions that you must have to perform the task or set of tasks in a particular script as part of the test.
-You can specify these strings in the SQL Server Test Configuration dialog box or by manually editing the app.config file for your test project.
+You can specify these strings in the Project Configuration dialog box or by manually editing the app.config file for your test project.

-In the SQL Server Test Configuration dialog box, you can specify connection strings for each of the following accounts.
+In the Project Configuration dialog box, you can specify connection strings for each of the following accounts.

 The execution context and privileged context only differ if you use SQL Server authentication.
 If you use Windows authentication, the same credentials will be used for both connection strings.

 Execution Context (Required) - a user account for running the test script.
 This connection string should have the same credentials that you expect your users to have.
 This is important because it ensures that the appropriate permissions have been applied to your database.
 For more information, see How to: Configure Database Unit Test Execution.